manticoresoftware/manticoresearch/manual/Searching/Spell_correction.md

 # Spell correction

-Spell correction also known as:
+Spell correction, also known as:

 * Auto correction
 * Text correction
-* Fixing a spelling error
+* Fixing spelling errors
 * Typo tolerance
 * "Did you mean?"

-and so on is a software functionality that suggests you alternatives to or makes automatic corrections of the text you have typed in.
-The concept of correcting typed text dates back to the 1960s, when a computer scientist named Warren Teitelman who also invented the "undo" command came up with a philosophy of computing called D.W.I.M., or "Do What I Mean."
-Rather than programming computers to accept only perfectly formatted instructions, Teitelman said we should program them to recognize obvious mistakes.
+and so on, is a software functionality that suggests alternatives to or makes automatic corrections of the text you have typed in.
+The concept of correcting typed text dates back to the 1960s when computer scientist Warren Teitelman, who also invented the "undo" command, introduced a philosophy of computing called D.W.I.M., or "Do What I Mean."
+Instead of programming computers to accept only perfectly formatted instructions, Teitelman argued that they should be programmed to recognize obvious mistakes.

-The first well known product which provided spell correction functionality was Microsoft Word 6.0 released in 1993.
+The first well-known product to provide spell correction functionality was Microsoft Word 6.0, released in 1993.

 ### How it works

-There are few ways how spell correction can be done, but the important thing is that there is no purely programmatic way which will convert your mistyped "ipone" into "iphone" (at least with decent quality).
-Mostly there has to be a data set the system is based on.
-The data set can be:
+There are a few ways spell correction can be done, but it's important to note that there is no purely programmatic way to convert your mistyped "ipone" into "iphone" with decent quality.
+Mostly, there has to be a dataset the system is based on.
+The dataset can be:

-* A dictionary of properly spelled words.
-In its turn it can be:
+* A dictionary of properly spelled words, which in turn can be:
   * Based on your real data.
-The idea here is that mostly in the dictionary made up from your data the spelling is correct and then for each typed word the system just tries to find a word which is most similar to that (we'll speak about how exactly it can be done with Manticore shortly)
+The idea here is that, for the most part, the spelling in the dictionary made up of your data is correct, and the system tries to find a word that is most similar to the typed word (we'll discuss how this can be done with Manticore shortly).
-  * Or can be based on an external dictionary which has nothing to do with your data.
-The problem which may arise here is that your data and the external dictionary can be too different: some words may be missing in the dictionary, some words may be missing in your data.
+  * Or it can be based on an external dictionary unrelated to your data.
+The issue that may arise here is that your data and the external dictionary can be too different: some words may be missing in the dictionary, while others may be missing in your data.
-* Not just dictionary-based, but context-aware, e.g. "white ber" would be corrected to "white bear" while "dark ber" - to "dark beer".
-The context may be not just a neighbour word in your query, but your location, date of time, current sentence's grammar (to let's say change "there" to "their" or not), your search history and virtually any other things that can affect your intent.
+* Not just dictionary-based, but also context-aware, e.g., "white ber" would be corrected to "white bear," while "dark ber" would be corrected to "dark beer."
+The context might not just be a neighboring word in your query, but also your location, time of day, the current sentence's grammar (to change "there" to "their" or not), your search history, and virtually any other factors that can affect your intent.
-* Another classical approach is to use previous search queries as the data set for spell correction.
-It's even more utilized in [autocomplete](../Searching/Autocomplete.md) functionality, but makes sense for autocorrect too.
-The idea here is that mostly users are right with spelling, therefore we can use words from their search history as a source of truth even if we don't have the words in our documents nor we use an external dictionary.
+* Another classic approach is to use previous search queries as the dataset for spell correction.
+This is even more utilized in [autocomplete](../Searching/Autocomplete.md) functionality but makes sense for autocorrect too.
+The idea is that users are mostly right with spelling, so we can use words from their search history as a source of truth, even if we don't have the words in our documents or use an external dictionary.
 Context-awareness is also possible here.

-Manticore provides commands `CALL QSUGGEST` and `CALL SUGGEST` that can be used for the purpose of automatic spell correction.
+Manticore provides the commands `CALL QSUGGEST` and `CALL SUGGEST` that can be used for automatic spell correction purposes.

 ### CALL QSUGGEST, CALL SUGGEST

-They are both available via SQL only and the general syntax is:
+Both commands are available via SQL only, and the general syntax is:
 ```sql
 CALL QSUGGEST(word, table [,options])
 CALL SUGGEST(word, table [,options])